aws-samples/sagemaker-workshop/content/security_for_users/notebook/notebook_lab_02.md

 +++
-title = "Overview of Notebook 02"
+title = "Lab 04: DevOps Workflow"
 chapter = false
-weight = 4
+weight = 30
 +++

 In notebook `02_SageMaker-DevOps-Workflow.ipynb`, you will complete the machine learning lifecycle and deliver a model into production.
 As a DevOps Engineer you will pick up the model trained by the data scientists and deploy it as an endpoint.
 You will also set up model monitoring on the endpoint for detecting data drift.
 This notebook is primarily focused on two aspects of running machine learning models in production, monitoring the model's performance and being able to demonstrate the model's lineage.